-Contributors: Cecil A. Lynn III
+Cecil A. Lynn III

+David Moncure

-David Moncure Katelyn Rodebeck David C. Shonka Natasha Williams Christian Zeunert
+David C. Shonka

+Natasha Williams

-The opinions expressed in this publication, unless otherwise attributed, represent consensus views of the members of The Sedona Conference Working Group 6.
-They do not necessarily represent the views of any of the individual participants or their employers, clients, or any other organizations to which any of the participants belong, nor do they necessarily represent official positions of The Sedona Conference.
+The opinions expressed in this publication, unless otherwise attributed, represent consensus views of the members of The Sedona Conference's Working Group 6.
+They do not necessarily represent the views of any of the individual participants or their employers, clients, or any organizations to which they may belong, nor do they necessarily represent official positions of The Sedona Conference.